 The increase in terrorist activity, and the P.A.’s complicity, has led the IDF to launch Operation Breakwater, which has detained more than 1,500 suspected terrorists.
 Counterterror raids have been unfolding at a near-daily tempo, with several resulting in shootouts.

-More violence seems likely, with Israeli Prime Minister Yair Lapid warning of a “changing reality” in Sept.
-8, 2022 remarks.
-The Shin Bet, Israel’s domestic intelligence agency, has thwarted “hundreds” of attacks this year, he noted.
+More violence seems likely, with Israeli Prime Minister Yair Lapid warning of a “changing reality” in remarks made on Sept.
+8. The Shin Bet, Israel’s domestic intelligence agency, has thwarted “hundreds” of attacks this year, he noted.
 Earlier in the week, Aviv Kochavi, the chief of staff of the IDF, said that “the increase in terrorism” has resulted, in part from, “a lack of governance” by the P.A. in areas that are “fertile ground for terrorism.”

 Nurtured by decades of anti-Semitic incitement, the soil that Palestinian leaders have been tending seems certain to produce more anti-Jewish violence—and soon.
 It is incumbent upon international media to turn their attention to what could be a looming inferno.